If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 In those cases, perhaps a dairy free, low sugar dark chocolate would not have the same effect as a a high sugar milk chocolate.

-So was it the chocolate or the increased stress that caused the acne?
 As you can see, there are several confounding variables that make research in this area difficult.

 Is There Anything Vegans Can Eat That is Protective Against Acne?